jacksonllee/pylangacq/docs/read.rst

 For more details and examples, see :ref:`chat_from_utterances`.

-Custom Tiers for Morpohology and Grammatical Relations
+Custom Tiers for Morphology and Grammatical Relations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, PyLangAcq parses the ``%mor`` (morphology) and ``%gra`` (grammatical relation)